jyothiraditya-n/bfcli/README.md

 `libClame`.)

-- Transpiling Brainfuck code to C source code with output to either STDOUT or a custom output file, as specified on the command line.
+- Transpiling Brainfuck code to C source code with output to either STDOUT or a custom output file, as specified on the command line, as well as partial compilation to Amd64 assembly to boost compilation performance while offering similar performance to GCC's `-O3`.

 ## Building, Running and Installing the Program from Source